Ade-garr/ft_printf/README.md

-### Welcome to my printf repository 👋
+# 📌 ft_printf 📌

-⭐️ The goal of this subject is to recode printf.
+The aim of this subject is to recode printf.

-## 💡 Usage
+## 🔑 How to

 - ```make``` => will create the library libftprintf.a that you can include to call ft_printf function
 - support :